 In validation of our health and safety culture and practices, Coeur received the Verdantix 2019 Environment Health & Safety Innovation Award in the Metals, Mining & Natural Resources category.
 This award was given for the successful integration of Internet-of-Things devices with safety management software to increase efficiency, reduce silos and barriers, and create a system that supports business success.
 We are proud of our safety culture.

-For more information on our safety management and performance, read our 2020 Responsibility Report.
+For more information on our safety management and performance, read our 2021 ESG Report.

 Accessible only by boat or air, our Kensington mine must be equipped to independently handle all types of emergencies.
 To ensure we’re prepared, we’ve created a 39-member rescue team consisting of underground and surface divisions, as well as, emergency trauma and medical technicians.